jbaiter/traefik-cookie-auth/readme.md

 cookieConf:
   name: "traefik_auth_token"  # Name of the cookie
   path: "/"                   # Cookie path
+  domain: ""                  # Cookie domain (e.g., ".yourdomain.com" for all subdomains)
   ttl: 60                     # Time to live in minutes
   httpOnly: true             # HttpOnly flag
   secure: false              # Set to true if using HTTPS